-How does improvements in computers and robotics affect us in both positive and negative ways and what does this mean for the future?
+How do improvements in computers and robotics affect us in both positive and negative ways and what does this mean for the future?

 By: Josh Vas